Alan4247748/friendly-potato/docs/Tech Writing/Directory for website & content.md

 sidebar_position: 2
 ---

+# Docusaurus

+The purpose is to show as a Tech writer I do not shy away from code, frameworks, or development.
 I used [Docusaurus 2], for the boiler plate.
-From my local - I push direct to this [GitHub repo](https://github.com/Alan4247748/friendly-potato) .
+From my local - I push direct to this [GitHub repo](https://github.com/Alan4247748/friendly-potato).
 A build is triggered in Netlify.
 Basic CI/CD.
-Plausible for analyitcs
 Below is the website structure.

 ``` Javascript
 Website_Directory/